 In order to make up for the fact that their office space is small, some firms make the tragic mistake of purchasing bigger furniture to compensate.
 This actually makes an already small area look even more dwarfed by the oversized furniture as well as super cluttered too.

 To make your workspace look roomier, start by buying smaller furniture that fits comfortably within the space that you have.
-Consider furniture that also serves multiple function to take up less space or even better, furniture that’s “built in” to the wall so you can easily close and hide it away when not in use, again gaining more space.
+Consider furniture that also serves multiple functions to take up less space or even better, furniture that’s “built-in” to the wall so you can easily close and hide it away when not in use, again gaining more space.